gabrielrdeveloper/gabrielrdeveloper/README.md

 **`Digital Craftsman (Developer)`**

-I'm a computer science student and developer passionate about technology and trying to build my vision and contribution to the real world throung apps and softwares.
-I create my projects based in the programming languages, technologies, and frameworks i'm currently studying, using tutorials, resources and personal knowledge.
+I’m a computer science student and developer with a passion for technology and a drive to build impactful applications and software.
+My journey involves creating innovative projects that leverage the latest programming languages, technologies, and frameworks.
+I continuously learn and evolve by exploring tutorials, resources, and my personal experiences.
 <!--
 **bielr98/bielr98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: